mohamadrkamei/Bank/README.md

 I  use just Java core  for better understanding java and jdbc . the project databases is oracle .
 Project features:
-1- mobile bank for charge phoneNumber and money transfer whith creadit card 2- branch : topUp account , deposit Account , money transfer with account number the project articture is mvc
+1- mobile bank for charge phoneNumber and money transfer with creadit card 2- branch : topUp account , deposit Account , money transfer with account number the project articture is mvc